dpella/interop-example/README.md

 ```

 In what follows the report outline the distinct integration architecture
-required for each engine, analyzes common components across the Haskell modules
+required for each engine, analyses common components across the Haskell modules
 for interoperability.
 Files
 [SQLite.hs](./dpella-sqlite/src/DPella/SQLite.hs),
 [Postgres.hs](./dpella-postgres/src/DPella/Postgres.hs), and